robb-j/gruber/README.md

 ## Rob's notes

 - should exposing `appConfig` be a best practice?
-- what other types of `Migrator` could there be, is it worth the abstraction?
 - ways of passing extra migrations to the Migrator ie from a module
-- what if you wanted configuration in a different language?
 - `core` tests are deno because it's hard to do both and Deno is more web-standards based
-- json schema for configuration specs;
+- json schema for configuration specs?
-- load different configuration files?
 - note or info about loading dot-env files
 - explain functional approach more and use of it instead of middleware
-- document `HTTPError`
 - `defineRouteGroup` type primative for grouping routes together
-- Something like the `res/` directory of files loaded into memory for use
+- Something like a `res/` directory of files loaded into memory for use
 - Migration logging to stdout
+- Can configuration be done without superstruct?